terraform-kops/terraform-provider-kops/docs/data-sources/cluster.md

 - `pod_manifest_path` - (Computed) - String - config is the path to the config file or directory of files.
 - `hostname_override` - (Computed) - String - HostnameOverride is the hostname used to identify the kubelet instead of the actual hostname.
 - `pod_infra_container_image` - (Computed) - String - PodInfraContainerImage is the image whose network/ipc containers in each pod will use.
+- `seccomp_default` - (Computed) - Bool - SeccompDefault enables the use of `RuntimeDefault` as the default seccomp profile for all workloads.
 - `seccomp_profile_root` - (Computed) - String - SeccompProfileRoot is the directory path for seccomp profiles.
 - `allow_privileged` - (Computed) - Bool - AllowPrivileged enables containers to request privileged mode (defaults to false).
 - `enable_debugging_handlers` - (Computed) - Bool - EnableDebuggingHandlers enables server endpoints for log collection and local running of containers and commands.